wbnns/wbnns/README.md

 + [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook), Editor:  Mastering Ethereum by Andreas Antonopoulos is a book for developers, offering a guide to the operation and use of the Ethereum Open Blockchain.

+### Teaching

++ [Stanford University](https://crypto.stanford.edu/cs251_fall15/cs251p.html), Bitcoin Engineering (CS251P): CS251 tackles the applied
+  side of Bitcoin with a focus on practical projects.
+Students go through a series of Bitcoin-based labs, each of which are focused on a single practical problem that they'd encounter while trying to use Bitcoin.
+Over the course of going through these labs, students learn how to use Bitcoin mining chips in conjunction with Bitcoin-based software to build micropayments-based applications that work with an internet-connected device.
+The goal of the class it to help students gain the practical knowledge required to build fairly sophisticated hardware and software applications that require intimate knowledge of the Bitcoin protocol.